-This one is a solid one and at 30 feet should work for most indoor and outdoor jobs.
+This one is a solid one and at 30 feet should work for most indoor and outdoor tasks.

 This one should cover everything you need and it’s an Amazon Basics, 201 pieces you should have all your bases covered with this socket set.

 These are a pretty easy thing to find, and they are used more than you would think.
-From stripping wires to making cuts and using them on multiple types of metal (copper, brass, aluminium etc..)
+From stripping wires to making cuts and using them on multiple types of metal (copper, brass, aluminum etc..).

 These wire cutters should be an essential in your toolkit.

 Some times you will have stripped screws that need to be unscrewed and a set of pliers is the perfect thing.
-This affordable set covers every kind of plier you might need.
+This affordable set of pliers covers every kind of plier you might need (needle nose pliers, groove joint etc…).
 From plumbing to any odd job these are perfect for grabbing and twisting whatever might come up.